Call Us At (847) 624-3872

 Can you tell if the plumbing in your home needs work?

 Would you like to learn ways to make plumbing improvements yourself?
-If you have decided to learn more about how to better maintain your home’s plumbing, read on for some ideas.
+If you want to learn more about how to better maintain your home’s plumbing, read on for some ideas.
 The advice in this article will show you how to streamline your own plumbing.

 Because pipes have a tendency to freeze in the winter months, it’s a good idea to insulate pipes that are in colder spaces.
 Think about crawl spaces, basement bathrooms, outside water sources, etc. Insulation can be wrapped around pipes, and is available at any hardware store.
 Proper insulation will save your pipes from any damage, and as an added bonus, your hot water will stay a lot hotter as it travels from the water heater.